Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Barcaldine, placing the area among the bottom 25% of areas assessed nationally

-Barcaldine experienced limited development activity with an average of 3 approvals per year over the five-year period from January 2016 to December 2020, resulting in a total of 15 dwellings.
-This low level of development reflects Barcaldine's rural nature, where housing needs are locally driven rather than broadly market-driven.
-The small number of approvals means yearly growth figures and relativities can vary significantly based on individual projects.
+Barcaldine experienced limited development activity with an average of 3 approvals per year over the five-year period from 2015 to 2019, resulting in a total of 16 dwellings.
+This low level of development reflects the rural nature of the area, where housing needs are typically specific and locally driven rather than influenced by broader market demand.
+Notably, with such low approval numbers, yearly growth figures and relativities can vary significantly based on individual projects.

 With population expected to remain stable or decline, Barcaldine should see reduced pressure on housing, potentially creating opportunities for buyers.